mvdh7/pytzer/docs/modules/coeffs.md

 Coefficient functions are only created for studies that report something new.
 If a new study reports coefficient equations or values but is simply copying them exactly from an older study, the newer study does not get a new function.
 Rather, when constructing a **CoefficientDictionary** to represent the newer study, the older study's function should be selected.

 If a new study takes an older study's coefficients and modifies them in some way, this will be represented in the code: the function for the new study will call the older study's function to get the original values, and then modify them, rather than re-declaring the original values itself.
-See for example...

-Where an equation is provided to evaluate coefficients, rather than a single value, this equation will be written out in its own function...
-See for example...
+Where an equation is provided to evaluate coefficients, rather than a single value, this equation will be written out once only, in its own function.
+All of the coefficient functions that use this equation will then simply pass the relevant coefficients into that function.

+**pytzer** takes these steps because the literature is littered with typos.
+Papers that compile coefficients from multiple sources into a complex model are particularly problematic.
+Our approach should minimise the opportunity for these errors to occur, and better still, once an error is detected, it will only ever need to be fixed in one place.
+When we *do* identify a specific typo in a study, this will be noted in comments within the coefficient's function, and adjust the function to use the correct value, if it can be found.
+We keep a separate summary of all of these corrections, which will be published for reference in due course.

 ## Syntax